Introduction

 decentralized electronic cash.
 Eventually, my obsession led me to leave graduate

-raising money, and getting acquired.
+company, raising money, and getting acquired.

 - BitPay (2013 - 2014): Worked in both the Atlanta office and San Francisco